Concord Preparatory School

 Athletics build teamwork, discipline, and sportsmanship

-Athletics are about more than fitness alone.
-Team participation helps students practice resilience, accountability, and healthy competition.
+Physical participation is about more than fitness alone.
+Students practice resilience, accountability, peer encouragement, and healthy competition.

 Students collaborating together during an organized after-school activity.